Submerged system uses the vibration of “piezoelectric” materials to generate power and send and receive data.

 The researchers demonstrated their Piezo-Acoustic Backscatter System in an MIT pool, using it to collect water temperature and pressure measurements.
-The system was able to transmit 3 kilobytes per second of accurate data from two sensors simultaneously at a distance of 10 meters between sensor and receiver.
+The system was able to transmit 3 kilobytes per second of accurate data from two sensors simultaneously at a distance of 10 meters (33 feet) between sensor and receiver.

 Applications go beyond our own planet.
 The system, Adib says, could be used to collect data in the recently discovered subsurface ocean on Saturn’s largest moon, Titan.
 In June, NASA announced the Dragonfly mission to send a rover in 2026 to explore the moon, sampling water reservoirs and other sites.

 “How can you put a sensor under the water on Titan that lasts for long periods of time in a place that’s difficult to get energy?” says Adib, who co-wrote the paper with Media Lab researcher JunSu Jang.
 “Sensors that communicate without a battery open up possibilities for sensing in extreme environments.”

 We present Piezo-Acoustic Backscatter (PAB), the first technology that enables backscatter networking in underwater environments.
 PAB relies on the piezoelectric effect to enable underwater communication and sensing at near-zero power.
 Its architecture is inspired by radio backscatter, which works well in air but cannot work well underwater due to the exponential attenuation of radio signals in water.